niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ## The Quantum Algorithm

-Now let's build up the quantum solution step by step.
+The quantum solution builds up in four steps.

 ### Setup